ChristopherFrydryck/UPMC-ProviderSearch-Scroll/README.md

 ![Provider Search UI Redesign](https://www.christopherfrydryck.cf/img/ProviderSearchRedesign.png)

+## Requirement Specs for IT:
+### Filter/Scroll UI
+#### Desktop Filters
+* Boolean Filter (True/False)(includes Accepting New Patients and Handicap Accessible)
+* Dropdown Filters (includes Affiliated Hospital, Open Time, Network Accepted and More)

+> "Filters will be in conjunction with results: Ex) IF there are only English & Spanish speaking providers found back in results, ONLY those filters will show"

 ## Cloning and Manipulating Data
 In order to deviate from the demo link above, please feel free to download/clone this repo.
 You can find the data shown in JSON format under `ProviderData.json`.
 Here the structure looks like: